GT Writing Task 2 (Essay Writing) Sample # 9

 Moreover, pupils who move to other countries to achieve higher degrees often face financial hardship and get involved in ordinary part-time jobs.
-At a time they find themselves in a situation when completing the university is not possible.
+At a time they find themselves in a situation where completing university is not possible.
 The percentage of such students is on the hike and no doubt it is a regrettable outcome.
-In a foreign land, they face cultural differences, communication problem and challenges that they could have easily avoided and concentrated on their studies in their home countries.
+In a foreign land, they face cultural differences, communication problems and challenges that they could have easily avoided and concentrated on their studies in their home countries.

 To conclude, the promise of having a foreign degree is quite lucrative but the challenges are even greater.
 I personally feel that a home university is always a better option to complete someone’s higher education without being distracted.